metaclips/solana_tx_agent/docs/architecture.md

 The output is JSONL for simple auditability.

-### AI Agent
+### Decision Engine

 Module: `src/ai/agent/mod.rs`

-Decision owned by the agent: when and how to submit or retry.
+Decision owned by the client-side host: when and how to submit or retry.

 Input evidence: